RayKlefstad/ICS45c/README.md

 Now the autograder will run and give you a score!

-### Folder Submission
+### File Submission

 On `Gradescope`, press the `submit` button and it will bring up the following window:

 ![](docs/submit_files.png)

-Then you will drag and drop the `main.cpp` file from your `src` folder and press upload.
+Then you will drag and drop the `main.cpp` file from your `src` folder (or wherever you have made this file) and press upload.
 As this is the only file we are changing, it should be the only file that you upload!